Tyler Davis (tight end)

-Tyler Davis (born April 2, 1997) is an American football tight end for the Green Bay Packers of the National Football League (NFL).
-He played college football at UConn and Georgia Tech.
+Tyler Davis (born April 2, 1997) is an American professional football tight end.
+He played college football for the UConn Huskies and Georgia Tech Yellow Jackets.

 College career

 Davis began his collegiate career at Connecticut.
 After his freshman season, he transitioned from quarterback to tight end.
 During three seasons, Davis made 15 starts and had 47 catches for 500 yards and seven touchdowns.
-In 2018 he tied for 2nd in single-season history at UConn with six touchdown catches for a tight end, as well as ranking first on the team in touchdown receptions, tenth in the American Athletic Conference among all players, and first among tight ends with 6 in 2018 for the Huskies.
+In 2018, he tied for 2nd in single-season history at UConn with six touchdown catches for a tight end, as well as ranking first on the team in touchdown receptions, tenth in the American Athletic Conference among all players, and first among tight ends with 6 in 2018 for the Huskies.
 He went to Georgia Tech as a graduate transfer in 2019.
 Davis caught 17 passes for 148 yards and a touchdown in 12 games (11 starts) for the Yellow Jackets.

 Professional career

 Jacksonville Jaguars

-Davis was selected in the sixth round of the 2020 NFL Draft with the 206th overall pick by the Jacksonville Jaguars.
+Davis was selected in the sixth round of the 2020 NFL draft with the 206th overall pick by the Jacksonville Jaguars.

 On August 31, 2021, Davis was waived by the Jaguars.

 Indianapolis Colts

-On September 3, 2021, Davis was signed to the Indianapolis Colts practice squad.
+On September 3, 2021, Davis was signed to the practice squad of the Indianapolis Colts.

 Green Bay Packers

 On September 28, 2021, Davis was signed to the Green Bay Packers active roster off the Colts practice squad.

+Davis re-signed with the Packers on March 15, 2023.

+During a preseason game against the Cincinnati Bengals on August 11, 2023, Davis suffered a significant knee injury, later reported to be a torn ACL.
+The Packers placed him on injured reserve on August 21, 2023, ending his season.

-On March 15, 2023, Davis re-signed with the Packers.
+On March 12, 2024, Davis re-signed with the Packers.
+He was placed on season-ending injured reserve on August 27, 2024.

+New England Patriots

+On July 30, 2025, Davis signed with the New England Patriots.
+He was released by the Patriots on August 6.